NOC-MSM/CoNES/docs/quick_start.rst

 please refer to the `Singularity Guide`_.

 By way of example, an outline of how to setup, download and run a NEMO SIF using the `ARCHER2 HPC Service`_ follows.
-This make use of the pre-built NEMO SIFs released under `CoNES`_.
+This makes use of the pre-built NEMO SIFs released under `CoNES`_.
 For this example the `NEMO AMM7 configuration <https://github.com/NOC-MSM/HPC_Scaling_AMM7>`_ is used.